kinsi55/BeatSaber_ImBlindedByTheLights/README.md

 - Option that allows you to keep Ring Spins active with Static lights
 - Can define a custom static-color to use while keeping a different lighting preset active
 - Toggles to disable specific light types (Back Lasers, Ring Lights, Rotating Lasers, Center lights)

+### Incompatible Plugins

+- Does currently not properly work with BS Plus' Light Intensity override